The countdown is on

 Yes, the vFairs platform is compatible with any computer or mobile device and any browser.
 Online tech support is available before and during the event.

-Current ATL financial members (ordinary, professional, affiliate) receive a free non-transferable virtual conference ticket.
-Tickets are available to non-members, at the pricing listed.
-If you are interested in becoming an ATL member, please head to our website to read more and join https://animaltherapies.org.au/membership-account/become-a-member/
+Current ATL financial members (ordinary, professional, affiliate) receive a free non-transferable ticket to each of the forums.
+Tickets are available to non-members, at the pricing listed۔

 A unique code is sent to the email registered in your membership account.
 If you have not yet received your code, please be patient and check your membership renewal date.
 If you are due to renew prior to conference, your unique code will be automatically emailed once your membership renews.
 If you have not received this, please email members@animaltherapies.org.au